Intera/redmine_time_logging_app/readme.md

 * lists spent time entries per day and allows to switch fast between days
 * automatically skips weekends if there is no time entry
 * time entry creation/edit/copy/delete
-* a click into the search field suggests issues recently changed by the user
+* a click into an empty search field suggests issues recently changed by the user
 * link to an overview page that lists the total hours per day
 * shows individual and general total spent time for issues and projects
 * existing time entries can be used as a template